 2015: Writing’s On The Wall, from Spectre, performed by Sam Smith

-2020: TBC, from No Time To Die, performed by Billie Eilish
+2020: No Time To Die, performed by Billie Eilish